Chemistry only

 catalyst is commonly nickel.

-the main parts of a fuel cell
+an outline of the main parts of a fuel cell.

 The diagram above shows an outline of a typical fuel cell.
 This one is a

-fuel cell.
+hydrogen-oxygen fuel cell.

-In this cell hydrogen gas, the fuel, enters the porous
+In this cell hydrogen gas; the fuel enters the porous

 carbon anode.
 Here the hydrogen is